 If you’re a beginner in playing blues guitar, the 12-bar blues may be the best blues guitar riffs that you can learn first.
 It is a common instrument played by a newbie, and it is most suitable if you’re on the learning stage of strumming the guitar.
 This instrument allows you to have a type of guitar that is easy to play which can be adjusted and altered as necessary to match the improvement that you have attained in playing the guitar.

 You’ll also find it easy in playing solos if you apply the principle of extra notes.
 These notes are added to form the blues scale in the pentatonic scale that would create a type of music that sounds lonely and blue.
 Today, a lot of bands use the 12-bar blues as the theme for their music.
 As an example, the Status Quo band makes use of the best blues guitar riffs in many of their songs, but they keep them at different levels of complexities and tempos.

-It’s great fun to experiment with blues riffs such as the 12-bars blues once you become accustomed in using them.
-You can try skipping notes and beats in the riff, and shift the pitches in varied octaves.
+It’s great fun to experiment with blues riffs such as the 12-bars blues once you become accustomed to using them.
+You can try skipping notes and beats in the riff and shift the pitches in varying octaves.
 You can also use it as a verse in your song making the chords as your chorus.
 In using the 12-bar blues as a solo base, you can decide at what speed you prefer to have without neglecting an authentic solo which is great for a beginner like you.